69

 Peer institutions matched by type, size, and selectivity.

 UTRGV's Scorecard peer set includes Angelo State, Texas A&M-Corpus Christi, University of Kentucky, UNLV, and Colorado State-Fort Collins.
 UTRGV (ROI 69) scores below schools with higher completion rates but is more accessible and lower-cost than most peers.
-The earnings premium sub-score of 96 (raw 0.757) is the highest of any school in this batch.
-UTRGV's fundamental challenge is institutional: the 50.9% completion rate means a large share of enrolled students -- predominantly from the lowest-income families in Texas -- do not earn the credential that would deliver the financial outcomes the data shows for completers.
+The earnings premium sub-score of 96 (raw 0.757) is the highest of any school in our dataset.
+UTRGV's fundamental challenge is institutional: the 50.9% completion rate means a large share of enrolled students - predominantly from the lowest-income families in Texas - do not earn the credential that would deliver the financial outcomes the data shows for completers.

 SchoolROINet Price10yr Earnings